Self-Care Plans For Therapists: Tips For Taking Care Of Mental Health

 How to practice self-care as a mental health professional

 If you work in mental health, taking care of yourself can be just as important as taking care of your clients.
-Whether you’re dealing with a specific challenge or you just want to make sure you can keep doing your best work, the following strategies may be helpful:
+Whether you’re dealing with a specific challenge or you just want to make sure you can keep doing your best work, the following strategies may help you practice self-care plans as a therapist.

 Establish a consistent self-care routine.
 Between working with clients and managing outside stressors, it can be easy to let self-care take a backseat.
 Setting a consistent schedule may help you make self-care a habit.
 You might consider scheduling time to yourself in advance, even if it’s just five minutes a day.
 Finding ways to integrate self-care into your daily routine may also be helpful.
 For example, you could try meditating between therapy sessions, taking hourly stretch breaks, or packing a healthy lunch ahead of time.